Kardo Nyigyor

-Kardo Nyigyor is an Indian politician belonging to People's Party of Arunachal.
+Kardo Nyigyor is an Indian politician belonging to Bharatiya Janata Party.
 He is a legislator of the Arunachal Pradesh Legislative Assembly.

 Political life

 Nyigyor was elected as a legislator of the Arunachal Pradesh Legislative Assembly in 2017 bypoll as a Bharatiya Janata Party candidate from Likabali.
 He joined People's Party of Arunachal in 2019.
-He was elected again as a member of the Arunachal Pradesh Legislative Assembly from Likabali in 2019.
+He was elected again as a member of the Arunachal Pradesh Legislative Assembly from Likabali in 2019 and 2024.

+Kardo Nyigyor was elected unopposed as Assembly Deputy Speaker on 16 June 2024.